FAIMS/Fieldmark-Documentation/docs/intro/getting-started.md

 ### 4) Login

-To login, click the [Sign in]{.blue-button} button on the main page or from the top right hand corner.
+To login, click the [ <span class="material-icons">login</span> &nbsp;Sign in]{.fieldmark-button} button on the main page or from the top right hand corner.
 You will see the main sign-in screen:

 ![sign in screen](getting-started-images/signinscreen_1.jpg)